-Quorum % More than half, at least, of those present (in person or by proxy) 50.01
+Quorum % More than half, at least, of its members (attending in person or by proxy) 50.01

-Type of majority % An absolute majority of Directors present 50.01
+Type of majority % Ar n absolute majority of Directors present 50.01

 B.1.23.
 Indicate whether there are any specific requirements, apart from those relating to the directors, to be appointed Chairman.